giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 [Some](https://palm-e.github.io/) are big, [some](https://huggingface.co/openbmb/MiniCPM-V-2) are small, [some](https://arxiv.org/abs/2404.04346) are very complex machinery, [some](https://www.adept.ai/blog/fuyu-8b) are as simple as it gets, [some](https://llava-vl.github.io/) can only process one image, [some](https://arxiv.org/abs/2402.08268) whole hour-long videos, [others](https://arxiv.org/abs/2401.10208) can also generate images.

 One thing we can learn from all these different models is the choices that were made and the results they yield.
 Especially, in this blog post we will focus on the automatic understanding of vision and language by describing some of the popular designs that were studied in the recent developments of Vision-Language Models.
-For a more hands-on blog post on vision language models, please check [Merve Noyan and Edward Beeching's blog post on HuggingFace](https://huggingface.co/blog/vlms).
+For a more hands-on blog post on vision-language models, please check [Merve Noyan and Edward Beeching's blog post on HuggingFace](https://huggingface.co/blog/vlms).

 ## Vision and language in a shared latent space